fukou/fukou/README.md

 ### Hi there 👋

 My name is Faiz.
 I am a front-end web developer who is passionate in building a good design and app that is accessible to everyone.
-Currently working at SoftwareSeni and learning accessibility & UX Design.
+Currently learning accessibility & UX Design.
 I am also a [theme maker](https://fukuo.tumblr.com/) on Tumblr.
 I occasionally post tutorials and free pre-build Tumblr themes for public use on that blog.
 Nice to meet you all!

 [ゆめにっき](https://atmospherica.tumblr.com/) :closed_umbrella: